FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

 evaluation board are connected to the computer via USB.

 ### Toolchain installation
+The development tools require a Linux host or a Linux style environment.

 1. Download the [XMOS XTC Tools](https://www.xmos.ai/software-tools/).
 2. Uncompress the archive to your chosen installation directory.
 The example below will install to your home directory: